platformsh/platformsh-docs/docs/src/integrations/observability/blackfire.md

 Blackfire's features are especially powerful when running on Platform.sh.
 Watch our [full video tutorial](https://www.youtube.com/watch?v=Bq-LFjgD6L0).

 {{< note >}}
-Blackfire.io is bundled in PLatform.sh subscriptions as part of the Observability Suite.
+Blackfire.io is bundled in Platform.sh subscriptions as part of the Observability Suite.
 Please [contact our sales department](https://platform.sh/contact/).
 {{< /note >}}

+## Getting started

-## On a Grid plan or a Dedicated Generation 3 cluster
+### On a Grid plan or a Dedicated Generation 3 cluster

 Follow [the step-by-step instructions](https://blackfire.io/docs/integrations/paas/platformsh) to enable Blackfire on your PHP or Python applications.